-be a TEACHING ARTIST
+BE A TEACHING ARTIST

-The class was held in a simple auditorium two days a week after school.
 As the students filed into the room, it was clear how excited they were to be participating.
 The enthusiasm from the teachers, the students, and the liaison teacher was so infectious, that I jumped into the warm-ups myself almost immediately.
 After that session, I volunteered to assistant teach - I was hooked.

 I also witnessed parents seeing their child do things they never imagined they could.
-I was constantly being told by parents how much they loved the program, how glad they were that their child was able to participate, and how they hoped their younger siblings would be able to get into the Young Shakespeareans when they got to 4th and 5th grade.
+I was constantly being told by parents how much they loved the program, how glad they were that their child was able to participate, and how they hoped their younger children would be able to get into the Young Shakespeareans when they got to 4th and 5th grade.

 This program is clearly transformative for the students, but it transformed me as well.
 Opening these children up to new and exciting experiences is a reward you just cannot measure.
 You are tied to them, and you hope that you have changed their lives for the better.
 You become invested in their community, their families, and their school.
 And if you’re like me, you commit to the program for the future and helm their first fundraiser, so you can hire more teaching artists and expand into more schools, because all children deserve this kind of experience.
 Mary Elizabeth Caverly